-- 27. Observe the flow duration from emitters after the system is turned off - 28.Determine the length of time some emitters continue to run after most have stopped - 29.
+- 27. Observe the flow duration from emitters after the system is turned off.
+[This is particularly an issue on steep sites] - 28.
+Determine the length of time some emitters continue to run after most have stopped - 29.
 Assess the percentage of emitters that do this.